Inherent nonlinearity of fluid motion and acoustic gravitational wave memory

 \section{Abstract}

-We consider the propagation of nonlinear sound waves in a perfect fluid at rest.
-By employing the Riemann wave equation of nonlinear acoustics in one spatial dimension, it is shown that waves carrying a constant density perturbation at their tails produce an analogue of the elusive nonlinear gravitational wave memory predicted by Christodoulou.
-Here, for the memory analogue, the nonlinearity of spacetime dynamics is due to the nonlinearity of the perfect fluid equations.
-For concreteness, we employ a box-trapped Bose-Einstein condensate, and suggest an experimental protocol to observe the analogue of gravitational wave memory.
+{We consider the propagation of nonlinear sound waves in a perfect fluid at rest.
+By employing the Riemann wave equation of nonlinear acoustics in one spatial dimension, it is shown that waves carrying a constant density perturbation at their tails produce an acoustic analogue of gravitational wave memory.
+For the acoustic memory, which is in general {\em nonlinear}, the nonlinearity of the effective spacetime dynamics is not due to the Einstein equations, but due to the nonlinearity of the perfect fluid equations.
+For concreteness, we employ a box-trapped Bose-Einstein condensate, and suggest an experimental protocol to observe acoustic gravitational wave memory. }